Category: SSL & HTTPS

 Parts of my site are not loading

-Did you install Really Simple SSL on your site, and now some images, stylesheets, or external services are not loading?
-When a site is requested over the SSL protocol (https), the browser will block all resources that are called with the (insecure) http protocol.
-This is called “mixed content” or “insecure content”.
-To fix this, the Really Simple SSL plugin changes all URLs to https://.
-If you have resources on other domains, that do not have a valid SSL certificate,
+Did you enforce SSL on your site with Really Simple Security, and now some images, stylesheets, or external services are no longer loading?
+When a site is requested over the SSL protocol (https), the browser will no longer load resources which are called with the (insecure) http protocol: this is called “mixed content” or “insecure content”.
+To fix this, Really Simple Security changes all URLs to https://.
+However, if you load resources from third-party domains that do not have a

 Website not accessible with SSL

 If you can not access your website, but do not have redirect loop errors, your current SSL certificate might be invalid.
 If you do see a redirect loop error message such as ERR_TOO_MANY_REDIRECTS, please check the Knowledge Base category “redirect loops” instead.
-Really Simple SSL checks if SSL is available, and will only proceed if the test is successful.
-However, if you force activated SSL anyway or blocked access to the plugin folder in an unexpected way, you might accidentally
+Really Simple Security checks if SSL is available, and will only proceed if the test is successful.
+However, if you force activated SSL anyway, you might accidentally have forced your site to work over SSL without a valid

 How to track down mixed content or insecure content